mgcooper/md-vscode-template/README.md

     - Press Enter or click the cloud icon to install it
     - Restart Visual Studio Code if prompted

+- Edit the following to your liking

+  - `css/`
+  - `.markdownlint.json`
+  - `.vscode/settings.json`
-- Edit the `css/`, `.markdownlint.json`, and `.vscode/settings.json` files to your liking.
-I followed the tutorial and used [this css style sheet](https://benjam.info/panam/styling.css) from [here](https://benjam.info/panam/) as a starting point and then changed the code font color to black and removed the italics for level 2 subheading.
+  - I followed the tutorial and used [this css style sheet](https://benjam.info/panam/styling.css) from [here](https://benjam.info/panam/) as a starting point and then changed the code font color to black and removed the italics for level 2 subheading.

 - Test it out using `test.md` (see next section).